-- Fungal nail infections are common as you get older.
+- Fungal nail infections are common and usually affect toenails more often than fingernails.

-- Fungi tend to attack nails that are already damaged through small cuts in the skin around your nail or through the opening between your nail and nail bed.
+- You are more likely to get a fungal nail infection if your nail has been damaged through small cuts in the skin around your nail or through the opening between your nail and nail bed.

 - You can get a fungal nail infection from sharing personal items such as nail clippers, or towels, walking barefoot in public showers or pools, or if you have athletes foot (a fungal infection between the toes), where the fungus spreads from your skin to your nail.

-- Illness or medication that suppress your immune responses can increase your risk of getting a fungal nail infection.
+- Smoking, having have certain other health conditions, such as diabetes, psoriasis or peripheral arterial disease and taking medication that weaken your immune system can increase your risk of getting a fungal nail infection.

-- Change in colour of the nail — turn yellow, white, blue, purple or black.
+- Change in colour of some or all of your nail – turns yellow, white, blue, purple or black.

 - The skin near the nail may itch, or crack.